ZaninAndrea/physics-rl/README.md

 -   Ready to use simulation of two physical environments governed by the heat diffusion equation (HeatEnvironment class) and by a monodomain Mitchell-Schaeffer model (MonodomainMitchellSchaeffer class).
 -   A class that handles data collection and training using user-provided agents and environments with reasonable opinionated defaults (Dojo class).

+A detailed description of the design of the library is available in the `PACS Report.pdf` file.

 ## Coordination system

 Any class that needs to run distributed FENiCSx computation should inherit from Coordinated and the methods that need to be run on all processes should be marked with the `@parallel` decorator.
 The result is a class that can be used in the leader process as if it was running in a single process (thus allowing compatibility with tf-agent's ecosystem), while still running on all processes the necessary computations.